justindujardin/pathy/README.md

 Pathy.glob(self: ~PathType, pattern) -> Generator[~PathType, NoneType, NoneType]
 ```

-Glob the given relative pattern in the Bucket / key prefix represented
+Perform a glob match relative to this Pathy instance, yielding all matched
-by this path, yielding all matching files (of any kind)
+blobs.

 ## is_dir